CAUTION: This story's plot is linear. If you like mysteries, then this is not for you. You were warned.

 Ran obligingly stared upwards... and froze.
 Her pupils shrunk, her hands clenched, and all nine tails stood straight out like exclamation marks.
 Her jaw opened and closed repeatedly as her mind tried to connect a fragmented sentence together.

-Tewi's emergency message was delivered straight to Kaguya and Eirin, steamrolling their peaceful conversation without her caring too much.
+Tewi's emergency message was delivered straight to Kaguya and Eirin, steamrolling their peaceful conversation.
 Likewise, Meiling had informed Sakuya of what she had seen without letting the maid inquire why she wasn't on duty.
 Alice had to smack Marisa awake with one of her dolls, but the discovery she voiced made the "Ordinary Magician" sit up and listen without further hassle.
 And Ran's shellshocked mind had finally recovered enough for her to speak.

 "Something just blasted a hole in the moon!"